 But sometimes even that isn’t enough to help you through a tough time.
 If that’s the case, you can focus your application efforts on credit cards that automatically issue your card number once you’ve been approved.
 That allows you to call in payments or make emergency purchases online.

-Find out which credit card companies offer this service and which ones don’t.
+Find out which credit card companies offer instant approval credit cards and which ones don’t.
 Some make it quick and easy to get your card number instantly, while others may make you jump through a few hoops.

-We’ll tell you how to navigate each major credit card company so you know exactly what you need to do to start using that new card as soon as possible.
+We’ll tell you how to navigate each major credit card issuer so you know exactly what you need to do to start using that new card as soon as possible.

-Full List of Credit Cards That Issue Instant Card Number
+Full List of Credit Cards That Issue Instant Card Numbers

 American Express is one of your best options for getting your credit card number right away after getting approved.